wrzlbrmft/arch-install/README.md

 ## Configuration

-*I will add comments to arch-install.conf soon...* :-)
+*I will add more comments to arch-install.conf soon...* :-)

 ### Most Important Settings